avipars/pi-starter-code/camera/README.md

 Image previews will probably not work via headless mode, I use SCP usually to copy the saved image file from the Pi to my Desktop PC

+I usually SSH into the pi and run some of these commands to get a picture/video

 ### Via Python:

 Picamera2 is recommended for newer Debian Builds (IE bookworm and newer).